kaylaneal/qupath_dsa/docs/QP-DSA-dev.md

 - XML Format
     - To make parameters optional, use `<longflag>` in the variable definition.
-    - To make parameters mandatory, use `<index>` in the variable definition.
+    - To make parameters required, use `<index>` in the variable definition.
     - The `<name>` flag is the argument name that can be used in the python file.

 - Python Script